quasiblob/ComfyUI-EsesImageLensEffects/readme.md

 > [!CAUTION]
-> Before dowloading and using the contents of this repository, please read the LICENSE.txt and the disclaimer.
+> Before downloading and using the contents of this repository, please review the LICENSE.txt and the disclaimer.
-> If you do not respect my efforts, then these tool may not be available in the future (I will report misuse) - Thank you!
+> I kindly ask that you respect the licensing terms and the effort put into these tools to ensure their
+> continued availability for everyone.
+Thank you!

 ## Description